 Fifth Canadian Internet Forum to be held October 9, 2014

-On October 9, 2014, thought leaders from across Canada and around the world will gather at the Museum of Natural History in Ottawa to discuss the future of the Internet.
+On October 9, 2014, thought leaders from across Canada and around the world will gather at the Canadian Museum of Nature in Ottawa to discuss the future of the Internet.
 The fifth Canadian Internet Forum (CIF) will include presentations and panel discussions from leading thinkers on the topics of online surveillance, the digital economy and international Internet governance.

 Since CIRA began hosting the CIF in 2011, it has become an important forum to discuss issues related to the digital economy, cyber-security and global Internet governance, among others.